tinh-tinh/docs/docs/fundamental/controller.md

 # Controller

+A group route path for handle request and response

 ![controller](./img/controller.avif)

 A controller's purpose is to receive specific requests for the application.
 The **routing** mechanism controls which controller receives which requests.
 Frequently, each controller has more than one route, and different routes can perform different actions.